ui-labs-roblox/ui-labs-docs/docs/Stories/index.md

 # Creating Stories

 Creating stories is simple.
-Stories are **ModuleScripts** that tell UI-Labs how to render a UI
+Stories are **ModuleScripts** that tell UI Labs how to render your UI.

-In order for UI-Labs to recognize these **ModuleScripts**, they must have a name that ends with .story
+In order for UI Labs to recognize these **ModuleScripts** their names need to end with .story

 ### Writing Stories